rpuig2001/CDM/README.md

 ### rate.txt
   - You can set the rate/hour for specific runway and airport, if not declared, **AIRPORT WILL NOT BE CONSIDERED A CDM AIRPORT**.
 You can declare every runway rate with the following format: ``AIRPORT:RUNWAY=NormalRate_LvoRate``, ex:``LEBL:25L=40_20`` (Each line has a runway with his rate)

+[FUTURE]

+`AIRPORT:A:ArrRwyList:NotArrRwyList:D:DepRwyList:NotDepRwyList:DependentRwyList:Rate_RateLvo`

+- ArrRwyList -> Comma-separated list of runways (If more than 1, it will use if one, other or all selected).
+Enter * to disregard.

+- NotArrRwyList -> Comma-separated list of runways.
+Enter * to disregard.

+- DepRwyList -> Comma-separated list of runways (If more than 1, it will use if one, other or all selected).
+Enter * to disregard.

+- NotDepRwyList -> Comma-separated list of runways.
+Enter * to disregard.

+- DependentRwyList -> Comma-separated list of runways (it will use the same sequence order for runways selected here).
+Enter * to disregard.

+- Rate_RateLvo -> Normal Rate and LVO Rate.
+If more than one departure runways, you can define more than one rate separated by comma.

+Examples:

+- `LEPA:A:24L:*:D:24R,24L:*:24L,24R:30_12` (1 arr runway, 1 dep runway, 24R/L as dependant.
+1 rate defined for all departures).

+- `LEPA:A:24L:24R:D:24R,24L:*:*:30_12,20_7` (1 arr runway, 1 non-arrival runway, 2 dep runway, dep runways as independant, different rates defined for both dep runways).

+- `LEPA:A:*:*:D:*:*:*:30_12` (All departures would have the same rate, doesn't matter the selected runways).

+Internal runway checks are used for:

+- Runways assigned to the plane.

+- Runways selected in Euroscope's Runway selector dialog.

+**AIRPORTS NOT DEFINED, WILL NOT BE CONSIDERED A CDM AIRPORT.
+Order of the configurations/rates is important (first line more important than last)**

 *Examples can be found in the givenfiles.*

 ## Flow Restriction
 ### How does it work?